frame-lang/frame-lang.github.io/_posts/2021-02-12-hello_worlds_part_1.md

 ##
 ```

 The **`##`** symbol ends the specification document.
 And although this simple system definition does not generate a <i>model</i> as documentation (it's too simple) it does generate some basic code.
-We will be looking at C# for this series of tutorials, but the Framepiler supports generating other languages as well (and will support many many more in the future!):
+We will be looking at C# for this series of tutorials, but the Framepiler (aka Frame Transpiler) supports generating other languages as well (and will support many many more in the future!):

 ```
 public partial class World {
 }
 ```

 This isn't much of a World yet, but we'll fill it in and eventually say some things to it.